nkumarcc/nothing-to-see-here/README.md

   2. A different one trained just for Bing: https://github.com/ankane/blingfire-ruby
   3. I actually tried this guy out: https://github.com/ankane/youtokentome-ruby, I think it required training (no pre-trains) so had to opt with the HuggingFace one.
 4. Generally for models, using `-ada-`, the `-002` models for embeddings, and `gpt-turbo-3.5` for completions.
 Seems like original project was made before these alternatives were set as the defaults.
+5. Shifted to using the `/chat/completions` API instead of `/completions`.
+Completions was deprecated as newer models ideal for chat should also handle completions with correct prompt engineering.
+However, I've largely used the original prompt from Sahil's website, yet to see how effective it's going to be.
+So far looks good to me.
+6. I modified the prompt to be a little more aligned with how OpenAI suggests identifying context.

 ### Ideas